 Primary or secondary dysmenorrhea: Both primary and secondary dysmenorrhea refer to painful period cramps, but the first one generally refers to severe cramps that have no known cause, while the second is an umbrella term for period pain that is caused by some kind of disorder (the most common cause of secondary dysmenorrhea is endometriosis).
 A 2013 study suggests that a little over one-third of women may suffer from primary dysmenorrhea, which is often accompanied by nausea, headaches, and vomiting.
 Unfortunately, because doctors know so little about what causes primary dysmenorrhea, there’s no real way to treat it.
 Your best bet?
 Following a healthy lifestyle – getting enough sleep, eating a healthy diet, exercising regularly, trying not to stress (much easier said than done, we know) – and popping a couple of Advil when your period rolls around will all help to mitigate painful periods.
 If after a few months, you’re not feeling any relief, talk to your doc.

 You might be stuck with cramps every month, but they shouldn’t rule your life.
+Try our organic menstrual products, including our period pain medicine and essential oil for period cramps.
 You’re the best judge of what feels normal for you — so if it feels as though something isn’t right, don’t be afraid to speak up.